Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

-\begin{corollary}[\textbf{$MP\eta$--COROLLARY}] If the degree of coupling between the processes of a non equilibrium steady--state system is measured by the parameter $q$ and it is also operating under the \textbf{MP$\eta$} regime, the cross effect between both generalized forces, denoted by the parameter $x$, is given by $x=-\frac{4+q^2-\sqrt{q^4-16q^2+16}}{6q}$. \end{corollary}
+\end{proof} \begin{corollary} { {}$MP_{\eta}$}\textbf{\textsl{ {}--COROLLARY}} If the degree of coupling between the processes of a non equilibrium steady--state system is measured by the coefficient $q$ and it is also operating under the \textbf{MP$\eta$} regime, the cross effect between both generalized forces, denoted by the parameter $x$, is given by $x=-\frac{4+q^{2}-\sqrt{q^{4}-16q^{2}+16}}{6q}$. \end{corollary} \begin{proof} From the \textbf{MP$\eta$--THEOREM}, the constraint $J_{1}=-\frac{2-\eta}{2+\eta}L_{11}X_{1}$ lead us to write the force $X_{1}$ as: